 The results on Latin America and the Caribbean are shown in the second panel of Table 4.
 For instance, if we focus on Case 4 in which the system GMM model is validated by AR tests and Sargan and Hansen tests, we find that both agricultural openness and product diversification increases our broad measure of agricultural productivity.
 That is, in addition to the role of openness, diversification of the agricultural product has a central role in increasing agricultural productivity in Latin America.
-However, the agricultural openness is negative and significant in Cases 6 and 7.
+However, the agricultural openness is negative and significant in Cases 6 and 7, to reflect the differences in the proxies for agricultural productivity.

 The third panel of Table 4 reports the results for Sub-Saharan African countries.
 Consistent with previous results, agricultural openness is positively associated with both level and growth of the overall agricultural productivity.
 In Case 11, however, we find that agricultural openness promotes the growth of agricultural TFP.
-The non-cereal share and the product diversification index are mostly negative and significant for Sub-Saharan African countries.
+The non-cereal share and the product diversification index are mostly negative and significant for Sub-Saharan African countries, implying that specialisations at the aggregate level are important for promoting agricultural productivity in these countries with comparatively lower GDP per capita.